 Passing the FDP examination is an important accomplishment that will require significant preparation.
-All Candidates will need to study and become familiar with the FDP curriculum material to develop the knowledge and skills necessary to be successful on examination day.
+All Candidates will need to study and become familiar with the FDP curriculum material to develop the knowledge and skills necessary to succeed on the examination day.
+A small set of questions is available to anyone who joins the FDP Community by setting up a profile on the FDP website.
+These questions should help prospective Candidates understand the scope of the materials and type of questions before pursuing the Charter.

-This study guide is organized to facilitate quick learning and easy retention.
-Each topic is structured around learning objectives (LOs) that define the content to be tested on the exam.
-The learning objectives are an important way for Candidates to organize their studies as they form the basis for examination questions.
-All learning objectives reflect the FDP curriculum content, and all exam questions are written to address the learning objectives directly.
-A Candidate who can meet all learning objectives in the study guide should be well prepared for the exam.
-For these reasons, we believe that the FDP Institute has built a rigorous program with high standards while also maintaining an awareness of the value of Candidates' time.
+This Study Guide is organized to facilitate quick learning and easy retention.
+Each topic is structured around learning objectives (LOs) and keywords that define the content to be tested on the exam.
+The learning objectives and keywords are important ways for Candidates to organize their studies as they form the basis for examination questions.
+All learning objectives and keywords reflect the FDP curriculum content, and all exam questions are written to address the learning objectives or keywords directly.

+A Candidate who has mastered all learning objectives and keywords in the Study Guide should be well-prepared for the exam.
+We believe that the FDP Institute has built a rigorous program with high standards while maintaining an awareness of the value of Candidates' time.

-Candidates for the FDP Charter must complete the FDP exam and the online requirements.
+Candidates for the FDP Charter must complete the FDP exam and the online class requirements.
 Since the FDP program is designed for finance professionals, it is assumed that Candidates understand the central concepts of financial economics.
 Candidates are expected to have knowledge of various financial institutions and instruments' roles and characteristics and the financial models these institutions employ to value the instruments and measure their risk.
-These concepts are covered in CAIA®, CFA®, and FRM® exams and dedicated undergraduate or graduate courses covering financial markets, investments, and risk management.
+These concepts are covered in CAIA®, CFA®, and FRM® exams, and dedicated undergraduate or graduate courses covering financial markets, investments, and risk management.